v-morello/clfd/README.md

 >>> PsrchiveInterface.save("archive_cleanest.ar", archive)
 ```

-### Working with reports
+## Working with reports

-Running the ``cleanup.py`` script produces report files by default with some useful informations about the cleaning performed.
+Running the main command line application produces report files with some useful information about the cleaning performed.
 Reports store all inputs and outputs of a clfd run on an archive. **NOTE: Reports are very much a feature in development and may change in the future**.
 At the moment (``v0.2.2`` and above), a Report object has the following attributes:

 - ``frequencies``: channel frequencies in MHz
 - ``feature_names``: list of feature names used